Flowintent / proof

 Use screenshots and notes to explain product behavior without exposing private credentials, admin state, or customer data.

 Failed runs remain useful evidence.
-Preserve validation errors, provider readiness problems, unsupported-operation messages, and retry context.
+Validation errors, provider readiness problems, and unsupported-operation messages are preserved on the run record (errorMessage).

 Runs require an authenticated user and a workflow they are allowed to operate.
 Provider credentials are never sent from public docs or reviewer links.